Will our appointments be in person or by video?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
 This specialized therapy approach has been practiced since 1987 and has dozens of randomized control trials showing the efficacy for trauma and other issues.

-EMDR works a little like REM sleep, where using back and forth eye movements while thinking about the target memory can help the brain process the memory so it is no longer disturbing.
-Like taking that stack of bills littering your desk and neatly paying them and filing them all away.
-This is because difficult things in our lives (things that are traumatic, confusing, or hurtful) can get stuck in our brain and our systems without a way of releasing.
-This can create triggers for stress, anxiety, panic, and other symptoms to flare up.
+EMDR works a little like REM sleep, where using back and forth eye movements while thinking about the target memory can help the brain process the memory so it is no longer actively disturbing or bothering you.
+Like taking a messy office with papers everywhere that feels totally overwhelming and organizing and putting them away neatly in your file cabinet.
+So now it is organized and no longer overwhelming.
+This is because difficult things in our lives (things that are traumatic, confusing, or hurtful) can get stuck in our brain and our systems without a way of releasing and still FEEL bad.
+This can create triggers for stress, anxiety, panic, and other symptoms.
 Sometimes you know the trigger, and sometimes you don't.
-EMDR can help you deal with the trigger.
-Once each target is dealt with in EMDR, it is done, and you do not need to revisit what has been processed again.
+EMDR can help you deal with that underlying trigger.
+Once each target is dealt with in EMDR, it is done, and you do not need to revisit what has been processed.

 Is EMDR like being hypnotized?